 A National Savings Certificate holder can calculate how much interest he/she would receive by investing in NSC by using an NSC Calculator.
-In the calculator, a person needs to enter the following key details:
+You can visit https://www.incometaxindia.gov.in/Pages/tools/interest-on-national-savings-certificate.aspx to calculate the amount of interest that will be earned.
+The below-mentioned details must be entered to calculate the interest:

 Once the following details are entered, the calculator will reveal the total interest amount accrued so far.
-Thus, the National Savings Certificate Calculator helps you know your total accrued interest on your investments in NSC.
-The interest paid on a National Savings Certificate is compounded half-yearly and it gets added to the total accumulated value.
+The interest paid on a National Savings Certificate is compounded annually and is paid at the time of maturity.
 The annual interest earned on NSC can be reinvested and qualifies tax exemption under section 80C of the Indian Income Tax Act, 1961.

 NSC maturity calculator

 In order to know the maturity value of your maturity, you need to put the following information in the NSC Maturity Calculator:

 - Total years of completion after purchase.